-Most software-related books have tricky code examples, extensive diagrams, and various schemas.
-Don't get me wrong - it's great!
+Most software-related books have complicated code examples, extensive diagrams, and schemas.
+Don't get me wrong - it's fantastic!
 However, it also makes those books nearly impossible to consume in audio format.
-While services like Audible contain thousands of different titles, finding a worthy tech-related listen is usually not that easy.
-I kid you not - it took me several years of listening to come up with this list of 10 audiobooks that I would highly recommend for every software engineer.
+While services like Audible contain thousands of titles, finding a worthy tech-related listen can be tricky.
+I kid you not - it took me several years of listening to come up with this list of 10 audiobooks that I would highly recommend to every software engineer.

 by Gene Kim

-This book combines DevOps movement principles with an entertaining story that is very recognizable for anyone who works in IT.
+This book combines DevOps movement principles with an entertaining story recognisable to anyone in IT.

 by Gene Kim

 The Phoenix Project is a terrific book.
-However, as a software engineer, I find this one even more relatable.
+However, I find this one even more relatable as a software engineer.
 The story revolves around the same Phoenix Project.
 However, this time, it's from a senior lead developer and architect Maxine's perspective.

-The Unicorn Project is a story about fighting against bureaucracy, developers working together with business leaders, and racing against the time to innovate.
+The Unicorn Project is about fighting against bureaucracy, developers working together with business leaders, and racing against the time to innovate.

 by Joe Kutner

 Being a software engineer comes with a cost.
-To keep doing what you love, you must stay fit, healthy, and sharp.
+You must stay fit, healthy, and sharp to keep doing what you love.

-The Healthy Programmer is a great book filled with practical knowledge for those who want to remain healthy for years to come.
+The Healthy Programmer is a great book filled with practical knowledge for those who want to remain healthy for years.

 by John Sonmez